Erucolindo96/Native-Speaker/README.md

 4. Deploy-app.sh create tar.gz archieve with application.
 You can copy this package on some other machines and run app in another place.

 #### App installation
-Application doesn't require installation sensu stricto - you can unpack archieve and run application in unpack dir.
-One thing is mandatory - you have to run script install.sh - t

-###How deploy and install app
+To install application on target machine, unpack deploy archieve and run script *install.sh*.
+Script will install sox library - if they aren't installed - and set qt.conf file, required by Qt.
+After that, app is able to run.
+It's recommended to run them by *native-speaker.sh* script - this bash file will set LD_LIBRARY_DIR before running application automatically.